ShVerni/UltimateDoorbell/README.md

 If you already have DC voltage available at the wall that's greater than 5V, you can use the MPM3610 from above to bring the voltage down to 5V.

-# Assembly
+# Setup

 ## Hardware

-While you can use any ESP32 device, one with two or more cores is highly recommended, and the ESP32-S3 is the preferred version, and specifically the TinyS3 board.
+While you can use any ESP32 device, one with two or more cores is highly recommended, and the ESP32-S3 is the preferred version, specifically the TinyS3 board.
 You'll need to wire up the various components to the TinyS3 ESP32 in the following manner:

 > [!IMPORTANT]
 > This setup assumes the doorbell button connects to GND.
 If this is not the case, you'll need to modify the code and change the pull-up resistor setting to a pull-down resistor and change the code accordingly.